Arjun Reddy: Critical response

-Arjun Reddy received positive reviews from critics.
+Arjun Reddy received highly positive reviews from critics.
 Writing for Film Companion, Baradwaj Rangan said that while the pre-interval sequences were generic, the "prickly" latter portions justified both the film's title and the running time.
 Rangan called Arjun Reddy a film that "digs deep [and] rings true" and said it "really comes into its own" in the second half.
 S. Shiva Kumar of The Hindu wrote that Vanga's storytelling had a "conviction and confidence probably only a debutante will have".
 He found the performances, especially those of Deverakonda and Kanchana, "pitch perfect".
 Sangeetha Devi Dundoo said the film is "too raw and real to be absolutely fictional" and commented: "Hours after watching Arjun Reddy, it’s hard to shake off its effect.
 It’s like a hangover, albeit in a good way."

 Indo-Asian News Service gave the film five stars out of five, called it the "most original, experimental and daring work to come out Telugu cinema in a long time", and said the protagonist's "rise, fall and rise ... is nothing short of poetic and heart wrenching".
 Neeshita Nyayapati gave the film four stars out of five and commented: "With Arjun Reddy, Sandeep Vanga has managed to tell a story that is seldom told, without sleaze or cheesy lines or [over the top] drama".
 Srivatsan of India Today also gave the film four stars out of five and wrote: "Lo and behold, Arjun Reddy—the film and Vijay Deverakonda, is something that the Telugu industry deserved in the first place", and praised the "brutal and honest" filmmaking.
 Suresh Kavirayani of Deccan Chronicle also gave the film four stars out of five and commended the performances and the filmmaking but was apprehensive of the second half's pace.
 The Times of India, also gave four stars stating "Arjun Reddy is the dawn of a new era of films for the Telugu film industry."